Asset Display Components

 NativeBalance Tests

-The NativeBalance component test suite covers all three states of balance fetching.
-During the loading phase, tests verify that a spinner element renders to provide visual feedback.
-Error handling is tested by confirming the component returns null when an error occurs, allowing parent components to handle the error state appropriately.
+- Error handling is tested by confirming the component returns an empty DOM output when an error occurs, allowing parent components or page-level error boundaries to handle the error state as appropriate.

-When balance data loads successfully, tests verify the formatting logic correctly converts wei values to human-readable format.
+- When balance data loads successfully, tests verify that the formatting logic correctly converts wei values to human-readable format.
 The test suite also confirms that chain metadata, including currency symbols, displays correctly alongside the formatted balance.

 Error Handling Patterns